pytorch/tutorials/recipes_source/xeon_run_cpu.rst

 Conclusion
 ----------

-In this tutorial, we explored a variety of advanced configurations and tools designed to optimize PyTorch inference performance on Intel(R) Xeon(R) Scalable Processors.
+In this tutorial, we explored a variety of advanced configurations and tools designed to optimize PyTorch inference performance on Intel® Xeon® Scalable Processors.
 By leveraging the ``torch.backends.xeon.run_cpu`` script, we demonstrated how to fine-tune thread and memory management to achieve peak performance.
-We covered essential concepts such as NUMA access control, optimized memory allocators like ``TCMalloc`` and ``JeMalloc``, and the use of Intel(R) OpenMP for efficient multithreading.
+We covered essential concepts such as NUMA access control, optimized memory allocators like ``TCMalloc`` and ``JeMalloc``, and the use of Intel® OpenMP for efficient multithreading.

 Additionally, we provided practical command-line examples to guide you through setting up single and multiple instance scenarios, ensuring optimal resource utilization tailored to specific workloads.
-By understanding and applying these techniques, users can significantly enhance the efficiency and speed of their PyTorch applications on Intel(R) Xeon(R) platforms.
+By understanding and applying these techniques, users can significantly enhance the efficiency and speed of their PyTorch applications on Intel® Xeon® platforms.

 See also: